Carl M. Kuttler Jr.: Honors and awards

 Kuttler has been honored by many prominent organizations as an outstanding community college president, including the Florida Association of Community Colleges, Phi Theta Kappa, the National Institute for Staff and Organizational Development, the National Association of Community College Trustees in America, and the School of Education at the University of Texas at Austin.

 Other awards include the American Bar Association’s Liberty Bell Award; the 1997 Werner O. Kubsch Award for Achievement in International Education; the 2006 Pioneer Award of the Community College Baccalaureate Association; the 2009 James L. Wattenbarger Award of the Florida Association of Community Colleges; and the 2009 Tampa Bay Businesses for Culture and Arts Award.
 Kuttler is listed in a number of Who's Who directories.
 In 1996 Kuttler was named one of nine worldwide judges for the Templeton Prize in Religion.
 The St. Petersburg City Council proclaimed 31 January 2005, his 65th birthday, as Dr. Carl M. Kuttler, Jr. Day.

 Retirement

 Kuttler surprised his staff and trustees at the end of a routine board of trustees meeting in July 2009 by announcing his retirement.
 He was succeeded by Dr. William D. Law, formerly president of Tallahassee Community College.

 Personal

-Kuttler married Evelyn Elise Flathmann, also an alumna of Stetson University College of Law, on 29 June 1963.
-She is an estate planning attorney at Harris Barrett, Mann and Dew in St. Petersburg.
-The couple had three children: Cindy Kuttler Mercer, Carl M. Kuttler III, and Erika Kuttler Shannon.
+Kuttler married Evelyn Elise Flathmann, also an alumna of Stetson University College of Law, on June 29, 1963.
+The couple had three children.

 In September 2010, Kuttler filed for divorce, citing "unhappy differences" that had arisen between himself and his wife of 47 years, and providing the judge with a statement of division of property which he and his wife had worked out.

-In April 2011, the Kuttlers' 43-year-old son, Carl M. Kuttler III, founder of Kuttler Kitchens in Pinellas Park, committed suicide by jumping off Tampa Bay's Sunshine Skyway Bridge.

 In November 2011, Kuttler married St. Petersburg College staff member, Violetta Sweet.